Updated June 27, 2023

 Only 4% of Americans have confidence in Congress, which means a HUGE majority of people agree our government isn’t working as effectively as we’d like it to.
 Plus, 94% of Americans agree that we should know who is funding our elections, including shining a light on dark money and donations to super PACs.

 So, this Independence Day, start a conversation to encourage action.
-At the federal level, lawmakers can tackle corruption by strengthening the STOCK Act and banning members of Congress from trading stocks while in office.
-They should also update the Electoral Count Act so that there’s no uncertainty about how Congress confirms the results of presidential elections.
-Finally, they can pass greater protections for election workers across the country, who are being pressured and threatened into resigning.
+At the federal level, lawmakers can tackle corruption by passing the ETHICS Act and banning members of Congress from trading stocks while in office.
+They can also pass greater protections for election workers across the country, who are being pressured and threatened into resigning.

 At the state and local level, there’s also a real opportunity to make our democracy stronger.
 Cities and states can and should pass Ranked Choice Voting (RCV), anti-gerrymandering and campaign finance reforms, as well as protect elections and the workers who run them.